Stuycs-K/project03-final-10-chena-link/DEVLOG.md

 * Set server reads to nonblocking so they can be put in the same loop as everything else.
 All of this will be rewritten in favor of using poll() tomorrow.
 1 hour.
 * Begin refactoring components of GServer into base server modules.
 1 hour.

+### 2024-01-10 - Overhaul
+* Servers no longer use subservers.
+Instead, they use poll.
+Much cleaner.
+2 hours.
+* Finish refactoring GServer, started yesterday.
+2 hours.

 ## Kevin Lin

 ### 2024-01-06 - Added new file and functions